 To assist you in implementing new procedures, contact the Regional Laboratory Manager or the Technical Consultant to obtain samples, perform data analysis, or to recommend procedures to follow in accordance with regulatory guidelines.

-Quarterly instrument check visits are provided on site to assist your laboratory in upkeep and monitoring of its sensitive equipment.
+Yearly instrument check visits are provided on site to assist your laboratory in upkeep and monitoring of its sensitive equipment.
 This includes:

 Educational seminars and meetings